Don't

 that when challenged by an especially perplexing case in therapy,

-the esteemed Swiss psychiatrist Carl Jung would often arrange to have
+the esteemed Swiss psychiatrist CG Jung would arrange to have the

 Astrology's